top of page

 Food was never meant to be categorized as good or bad.

 Food was never meant to be categorized as good or bad.
 Dieting, following a list of subscribed foods, was designed for us to fail.
-These food facts give rise to the question: When did we lose sight of the value of food for our body?
-At what age did you start trying to calm your stress with food?
+These weight loss attempts give rise to the deeper questions:

 Food is fuel for the body.